 ARB 218.
 Standard Arabic Conversation.
 (3 h)

 A language course based on cultural material intended to develop students' aural skills and oral proficiency in Modern Standard Arabic by increasing vocabulary and reinforcing command of grammar.
-P-ARB 153 or equivalent.
+P-ARB 153.

 ARB 221.
 Colloquial Arabic Conversation I. (3 h)